Material and Energy Balances in a Reactor with Heat Exchange

 The reaction takes place in a reactor with heat exchange.
 Reactants and and inert enter the reactor.
 The molar flow rates of each component exiting the reactor are calculated using the extent of reaction:

-where and are the molar flow rates of component exiting and entering the reactor (mol/h), is the stoichiometric coefficient, and is the extent of reaction (mol/h).
+where and are the molar flow rates (mol/h) of component exiting and entering the reactor, is the stoichiometric coefficient, which is positive for products and negative for reactants, and is the extent of reaction (mol/h).

 The extent of reaction is:

-where and are the enthalpies of the entering and exiting components (kJ/mol), is the heat of formation with a reference state at (kJ/mol), is heat capacity (kJ/[mol °C]), is temperature (°C), and is the heat removed (kJ/h).
+where is the heat of formation (kJ/mol) of component i with a reference state at , is the constant heat capacity (kJ/[mol °C])of component i, is the feed temperature (°C), is the outlet temperature (°C) and is the heat added (kJ/h).
+The heat removed is -Q.

 The outlet temperature is: